-15 credits: 10 credits in residence, 9 credits upper division.
+15 credits: 10 credits in re- sidence, 9 credits upper division.
 Required:

-- Prenatal through Early Childhood □ HD 311 3 □ HD 312 Mid-Child through Adolescent 3 3 □ HD 313 Adult Development, Aging and Dying 3
+☐ HD 311 Prenatal through Early Childhood 3

+☐ HD 312 Mid-Child through Adolescent 3

+□ HD 313 Adult Development, Aging and Dying 3

-- □ HD 320 Human Sexuality
+☐ HD 320 Human Sexuality 3

-- □ Approved elective
+☐ Approved elective 3

-PEACE STUDIES Minor
+PEACE STUDIES Min or

-The Peace Studies minor is an interdisciplinary field of study embedded in the Christian tradition of social justice and nonviolence.
-The curriculum addresses the problems of social oppression, violence, and war in the context of the challenges associated with implementing nonviolent conflict resolution in the quest for a peaceful world.
+tradition of social justice of social oppression, violence is an interdisciplinary field of study embedded in the Cl and nonviolence.
+The curriculum addresses the problen e, and war in the context of the challenges associated v conflict resolution in the quest for a peaceful world. ns of

-19-21 credits: 12 credits in residence, 12 credits upper division.
-No more than 6 of the credits may be used to satisfy Core Studies, major or other minor requirements.
-Required:
+n residence, 12 credits upper division.
+No more than 6 cisfy Core Studies, major or other minor requirements.
+F

-REL/SOC 240 Introduction to Peace Studies 3
+□ REL/SOC 240 Introduction to Peace Studies 3

-HUM 211 War and Peace 3
+☐ HUM 211 War and Peace 3

-SS 351 Cultural Anthropology 3
+□ SS 351 Cultural Anthropology 3

-SW 391/491 Internship 3
+□ SW 391/491 Internship 3

-PHIL 300 Introduction to Ethics
+☐ PHIL 300 Introduction to Ethics

 OR PS/SOC 345 Social Problems and Public Policy

 OR REL/SOC 310 Religions of the World

 OR TH/SOC 470 Christian Social Concern

 OR SW 481 Family Violence across the Lifespan 2